 Who is the person who has had the most impact on your dancing?
 I love Felix Cane and Rebecca Butcher.
 They are both strong and beautiful dancers.
 Also my instructors Francesca and Kerry as they desperately trying to make me put more ‘sexy’ into my routines (Uphill battle for them though)

 What is your favourite grip?
 I love Itac2 as it really helps stick your body to the pole.
 For my hands I don’t use anything!

 What are the main fitness benefits of pole dancing and how has pole dancing improved your fitness, strength or body shape?
 My shape has changed since starting pole fitness, I am toned and even have a little 6 pack!
 I’m also much fitter now (I’ve never been one for the gym!)

 What do you like to do when you’re not pole dancing?
 I love martial arts and any chance I get I try to have lessons!
-But most of the time when I’m not poling I spend time with my son Jaeden and love nothing more than curling up on the sofa with loads of chocolate watching films with him!
+But most of the time when I’m not poling I spend time with my sons Jaeden and Harley and love nothing more than curling up on the sofa with loads of chocolate watching films with them!

 How did you get into aerial arts?
 I love new challenges!
 I saw a aerial hoop video on youtube and really wanted to try it but couldn’t find any lessons in Manchester, so I bought one myself and started to practise.
 The aerial silks came about a month later!

 What do you prefer Aerial Dance or Pole Fitness?
 I love all of them!
 If I had to choose it would still be pole fitness though as I feel I’m much more advanced in this!